Stylebreeder: Exploring and Democratizing Artistic Styles through Text-to-Image Models: Introduction

 In the midst of this technological renaissance, platforms like Artbreeder have surfaced as pivotal hubs for creative exploration.
 Artbreeder, with its user base exceeding 13 million, facilitates the generation of millions of images that embody a vast spectrum of artistic styles.
 This surge in user-generated content presents an intriguing question: beyond the conventional styles typically prompted by terms like `cyberpunk' or `Picasso,' what unique, crowd-sourced styles might exist within such a community?
 These styles, potentially undocumented and uniquely communal, could offer profound insights into the collective creative psyche of users worldwide.

 However, existing datasets often fall short in terms of exploring the visual potential of user-generated images.
-While some works similar to ours, such as Diffusion DB \cite{wang2022diffusiondb}, TWIGMA \cite{chen2024twigma} also explore AI-generated content, they either feature a smaller user base, do not provide original text prompts associated with the images, or provide limited insights into artistic styles from a visual perspective.
-Addressing this inquiry, our paper introduces a comprehensive dataset derived from Artbreeder, providing contributions from 95K unique users, 6.8M images and 1.8 text-prompts generated with a variety of text-to-image diffusion models such as Stable Diffusion \cite{rombach2022high} or SD-XL \cite{podell2023sdxl} (see Fig. \ref{fig:sample_images}).
+While some works similar to ours, such as Diffusion DB \cite{wang2022diffusiondb} and TWIGMA \cite{chen2024twigma} also explore AI-generated content, they either feature a smaller user base, do not provide original text prompts associated with the images, or provide limited insights into artistic styles from a visual perspective.
+Addressing this inquiry, our paper introduces a comprehensive dataset derived from Artbreeder, providing contributions from 95K unique users, 6.8M images and 1.8M text prompts generated with a variety of text-to-image diffusion models such as Stable Diffusion (SD) \cite{rombach2022high} or Stable Diffusion XL (SD-XL) \cite{podell2023sdxl} (see Fig. \ref{fig:sample_images}).
 We identified and analyzed novel, user-generated artistic styles, uncovering diverse and previously unrecognized creative expressions.
-Based on the discovered styles, we showcase a variety of tasks including personalization and recommendation.
+Based on the discovered styles, we showcase a variety of tasks, including personalization and recommendation.
 Our contributions are as follows:

-\begin{itemize} \item We present an extensive dataset from Artbreeder on CC0 license, capturing millions of user-generated images and styles, and sharing with the community to further encourage research in this area. \item We cluster images based on their stylistic similarities, helping to map out the landscape of user-generated art. \item Utilizing historical data of the users, we showcase a recommendation system that aligns style suggestions with individual preferences, making the exploration of artistic styles more targeted and meaningful. \item We release a web-based platform, Style Atlas, providing public access to download pre-trained style LoRAs for personalized content generation, encouraging experimentation and collaborative artistic exploration to expand our understanding of digital creativity and further democratize the creative use of AI. \end{itemize}
+\begin{itemize} \item We present an extensive dataset, \texttt{STYLEBREEDER}, from Artbreeder on CC0 license, capturing millions of user-generated images and styles and sharing them with the community to further encourage research in this area. \item We cluster images based on their stylistic similarities, helping to map out the landscape of user-generated art. \item Utilizing historical data of the users, we showcase a recommendation system that aligns style suggestions with individual preferences, making the exploration of artistic styles more targeted and meaningful. \item We release a web-based platform, Style Atlas, providing public access to download pre-trained style LoRAs for personalized content generation, encouraging experimentation and collaborative artistic exploration to expand our understanding of digital creativity and further democratize the creative use of AI. \end{itemize}